 A metadata management hub is software which enables the collection, storage, maintenance, and distribution of metadata information through repositories.
 Users can then find and analyze information about their metadata, and thus their data and processing activities as well.
 It also makes it easier for people and teams to manage and secure their metadata.

 The most recognized types of metadata repositories are: centralized, distributed, and federalized.
 Each has its own pros and cons.
 IRI is introducing a distributed metadata management hub strategy in its Eclipse Integrated Development Environment (IRI Workbench) using Git repositories.

 Git is open-source software that provides working directories with complete history and version tracking capabilities.
 Git does not depend on network access or a central server.
 IRI considers also Git to be a good alternative to a database-driven metadata repository hub and control system because it:

 - is purpose-built to manage and track code (and thus also metadata) evolution

-- is already familiar to Eclipse users (via the EGit Plugin)
+- is already familiar to Eclipse users (via the Git integration Plug-in)

-- installs and runs seamlessly in the IRI Workbench
+- installs and runs seamlessly in IRI Workbench

 - does not require a separate database to administer

 - is free